 Data from the 1999 evaluations were compiled into a report that was distributed to cooperating breeding programs and interested parties.
-For 2000, twenty-nine breeding lines and cultivars were submitted for testing from seven different breeding programs (New York, Illinois, Virginia, Nebraska, Missouri, Kentucky, Ohio).
+For 2000, twenty nine breeding lines and cultivars were submitted for testing from seven different breeding programs (New York, Illinois, Virginia, Nebraska, Missouri, Kentucky, Ohio).
 The submitted lines were organized into a nursery at Ohio State University and distributed to 22 locations (public and private breeding programs) for evaluation.
-At this time cooperators are submitting results from the 2000 evaluations, which will be collated into a report for distribution.
+At this time cooperators are submitting results from the 2000 evaluations which was collated into a report for distribution at the annual Fusraium Head Blight Forum in December 2000.